How to Explore Berlin, Germany like a Local: Locals introduce their city

 Currywurst and Döner – Mustafa’s Gemüse Kebap is very popular.

-I like the small bars with a cosy atmosphere like August Fengler in Prenzlauer Berg or Boese Buben Bar in Mitte.
+I like the small bars with a cozy atmosphere like August Fengler in Prenzlauer Berg or Boese Buben Bar in Mitte.

 You can visit the dome of the Reichstag Building for free, but registration is required.
 It’s a great spot to overlook the city.
-The free Sunday Concerts at the Bode Museum in the summer are really lovely.
-And if you take a walk through the Tiergarten, a huge park in Berlin Mitte, with a bit of luck, you may see some of the animals living in the Zoo nearby.
+The free Sunday Concerts at the Bode Museum in the summer are charming.
+And if you take a walk through the Tiergarten, a huge park in Berlin Mitte, you may see some of the animals living in the Zoo nearby with a bit of luck.

 Keep away of:

-The great fast food restaurants – there are a lot of better places to eat, for example the Alex at the Sony Center.
+The great fast food restaurants – there are many better places to eat, for example, the Alex at the Sony Center.